 Principles of space management

-- Space is a University resource to be allocated in a manner which best advances University priorities.
+- Space is a resource to be allocated sparingly in a manner which best advances University strategic priorities and while supporting our sustainability goals

-- University space needs will be evaluated in the context of traditional quantitative and functional considerations.
+- As activities shrink and grow, space utilisation will be evaluated in the context of quantitative and functional considerations and reassigned in collaboration with departments and other stakeholders

-- Decisions relating to assignment and reassignment of space will generally be made by the Capital, Space and Amenities Group.
+- Decisions relating to assignment and reassignment of space are approved by the Capital, Space and Amenities GroupLink opens in a new window.

 Postgraduate research student work areas